 Welcome to this blog post that will dig deep into the world of MECE, which is an acronym for Mutually Exclusive, Collectively Exhaustive.
 We will go through who is using it, how and under what circumstances it is used, why it is used, what it is in more detail, when it can be used and most important of all, when it cannot be used.

 We start with some initial information, important for the later understanding of the blog post.
-We can divide problems into two categories, non-caused and caused problems (MECE ;-), here is a blog post series, which really deep dives into this matter.
-This is very important since non-caused problems we can directly categorise into the three domains of the Cynefin framework ; Clear, Complicated and Complex.
-A non-caused problem is for example to make a software architecture or assemble a car at a manufacturing line, some kind of initiative where we are starting from scratch with our way of working.
-Caused problems on the other hand are very different, since they are symptoms, originating from deficiencies in our way of working.
-And symptoms can never ever be solved directly.
+We can divide problems into two categories, non-self-caused and self-caused problems (MECE ;-), here is a blog post series, which really deep dives into this matter.
+This is very important since non-self-caused problems we can in many cases directly categorise into the three domains of the Cynefin framework ; Clear, Complicated and Complex.
+Examples of this is a non-self-caused problem to make a software architecture or assemble a car at a manufacturing line, some kind of initiative where we are starting from scratch with our way of working.
+We also have non-self-caused problems depening on mistakes or Murphy’s law, that we need to find the root causes to, before we can understand that the symptoms are non-self-caused or self-caused.
+Self-caused problems on the other hand are very different, since they are symptoms, originating from not fulfilling the Organizational Principles, which directly induces deficiencies in our way of working.
+And self-cuased organizational symptoms can never ever be solved directly.
 They can only be dissolved , as Dr. Russell Ackoff so aptly ascertained already three decades ago.

 MECE is commonly used by management consultants, who often use it in a problem-solving process, where MECE is a sine qua non.
 The problem-solving process many times includes the Minto pyramid principle and the SCQA, Situation – Complication – Question – Answer.
 As a fundament, there also need to be a framework like the Profitability or the Porter’s 5 force framework depending on the customer problem to solve.
 This problem-solving process is especially used by the big strategy consultant companies McKinsey, BCG and Bain, and was invented by Barbara Minto in the late 1960s when she was working at McKinsey.
 The main thinking is that this gives a structured and systematic way, a process for tackling a customer problem and later presenting the information by storytelling, both written and verbal.
 The goal for the customer presentation is to structure the information in a narrative way, so it becomes more attractive, clear and not least, persuasive.